Written by Support InfoBridge

-The solution for this problem up until now was fairly simple and straightforward: create a new throttling policy that has no limits at all and assign this policy to the ‘syncuser’.
+The solution for this problem can be to create a new throttling policy that has no limits at all and assign this policy to the ‘syncuser’.
 This method is described in the InfoBridge knowledgebase in this article.

 Whilst this solution works in most cases there are several problems with this method:

 - Some (usually larger) organisations do not allow custom throttling policies;